Rare Two-Sheet Lafreri School World Map

 Arnoldi's world map includes a stout South America and an extensive North America.
 Eurasia is well delineated, although Japan is peculiarly curled.
 Asia and the Americas are separated by a narrow Strait of Anian, an important feature in the history of cartography.

 There are many notes augmenting the named mountain ranges, lakes, rivers, cities, and polities.
-In South America the reader is warned of Patagonian giants.
+In South America, the reader is warned of Patagonian giants.
 Another note explains that the continent was named for Amerigo Vespucci and that it is filled with proud people who were converted to Christianity by the Spanish.

 North America includes several geographic points of interest.
 One of these is Quiuera reg., or Quivira Regio.
 This toponym refers to the Seven Cities of Gold sought by the Spanish explorer Francisco Vasquez de Coronado in 1541.
 In 1539, Coronado wandered over what today is Arizona and New Mexico, eventually heading to what is now Kansas to find the supposedly rich city of Quivira.
 Although he never found the cities or the gold, the name stuck on maps of southwest North America, wandering from midwest to southwest to northwest.
 Lake Conibas is shown, often considered a foreshadowing of the Great Lakes, above which is a remarkable depiction of the Northwest Passage.

 The most arresting feature on the map is the massive southern continent that stretches across the bottom of the world.
 Terre Australe Incognita is connected to Tierra del Fuego.
 As with Plancius’ 1592 map, upon which this map is based, in the east New Guinea is seemingly attached to the continent.
 In the west, New Guinea is shown as an island.
+A single beach is marked on this continent south of Java.

 Just east of the insular New Guinea are the Solomon Islands.
 Alvaro de Mendaña was sent to the western Pacific in search of the so-called “Isles of Fortune” rumored to have been visited by the Inca hero Tupac Yupanqui.
 Mendaña left Callao, Peru in 1567 and landed on the Solomons and islands farther east (Ysabella).
 However, the crew encountered cannibals and they returned to Peru.
 At the end of the seventeenth century, Mendaña returned to the Pacific to search for the Solomons but contacted the Marquesas instead.
 The Solomons, whose longitude was not correctly recorded, would wander the Pacific on maps until the late eighteenth century.